 Supervisors shall review each worksite under their control to identify individuals who work alone and ensure all reasonably practicable steps are taken to protect the health and safety of those workers.
 Deans and Division Heads are responsible for ensuring a site specific Working Alone Policy is developed, implemented, communicated and enforced.
 Workers must comply with the site specific Working Alone Policy.

-"normal working hours" means the hours of the University of Saskatchewan when there are typically people available to help in the case of an incident, normally between 8:00 a.m. and 5:00 p.m.
+Normal working hours - the hours of the University of Saskatchewan when there are typically people available to help in the case of an incident, normally between 8:00 a.m. and 5:00 p.m.
 However, some departments have normal work hours that do not fall within this range.
-In such cases, a departmental Working Alone Policy should be formulated and the department should stipulate what they consider normal work hours to be.
+In such cases, a departmental Working Alone Policy shall be formulated and the department will stipulate what they consider normal work hours to be.